Pandas DataFrame is a two-dimensional data structure used to store the data in the tabular format. It is similar to spreadsheets or a database table.

 pandas iterate over rows with condition

-to iterate over the dataframe and use an if condition to check if the current column is a specific column and access the column data if the condition is true.
-Else, the column will be skipped.
+• Use an if condition to check if the current column is a specific column

 Example